iverks/crysm/pets-guide/tutorial.typ

   image("images/mor2/Uncheck_from_calculation.png", width: 60%),
 ) <fig:remove-range-from-calculation>

+== Reciprocal space sections <section:reciprocal-space>

+In the reciprocal space sections, we can specify the space group by comparing the reflection conditions/extinction rules to the tables.
+This section might not be necessary as SHELX finds the space group automatically, but can be done to increase our certainty or confirm a suspicion without solving the structure.

+Clicking the "Reciprocal-space sections" button creates a set of images of the reciprocal space planes.
+Applying symmetry in the reconstruction helps completeness of the images, but might be a false safety net.
+In the reciprocal space sections, the planes of where one of $h, k, l$ is set to one of $0, 1, 2$.
+Comparing with the tables in IUCr vol A tables #cite(<international_tables_crystallography>).
+The tables are available digitally at https://onlinelibrary.wiley.com/iucr/itc/Ac/ch1o6v0001/sec1o6o5.pdf.

+#figure(
+  image("/images/extinction_rules_reciprocal_sections.png", width: 60%),
+  caption: [The $h k 0$ plane for Mordenite (Cmcm) has the reflection condition $h+k$,
+    which can be seen by the missing reflections at $h = 3, k = 0$, $h = 4, k = 1$, $h = 5, k = 2$ etc.
+    The grid is enabled with the "gr" button.
+  ],
+) <fig:reciprocal-space-sections-image>

+#note[Possible issue][The reciprocal images are hard to read][
+  Sometimes, the peaks in the generated reciprocal space images are very big, like the $h = 8, k = 0$ peak or the direct beam in #ref(<fig:reciprocal-space-sections-image>).
+  If too many of the peaks are like this, the image is impossible to interpret.
+  To avoid this issue, this step can be done manually in the 3D reconstruction instead.

+  First, open the reconstruction by clicking "Find unit cell and orientation matrix".
+  Use the buttons on the right labeled "a\*", "b\*" and "c\*" to align the reconstruction with the lattice.
+  Use the "rectangle area selection" tool to select a plane, and the mentioned buttons to orient the view directly above the plane.
+  Enable the lattice by checking "Show lattice", and grow it in the in-plane directions using the number inputs to the right of "Fold to cell".
+  The lattice might obscure the points, but this can be avoided by toggling it off again.

+  #figure(
+    image("/images/extinction_rules.png"),
+    caption: [The $h k 0$ plane for Mordenite (Cmcm) has the reflection condition $h+k$.
+      Here, the reflections have been highlighted using "Show reflections", and the space is folded to 4 by 4 unit cells to get a higher density of points for illustrative purposes.
+    ],
+  )
+]

 == Process frames for integration <section:process-frames>

 When processing frames, always use the "Fit profile" intensity determination method.
-The values "Rocking curve width" and "Apparent mosaicity" are shared with the next sections.
+The values "Rocking curve width" and "Apparent mosaicity" are shared between "Process frames", "Optimize reflection profile" and "Optimize frame geometry".
 For the first run they should already be set to reasonable values.
 The rocking curve width default of $0.001$ is good, and the apparent mosaicity default of $0.1$ is good.

 == Optimize reflection profile <section:optimize-profile>